Build a receiver

 }

-In order to be able to give your receiver access to its settings, the Config struct must have a field for each of the receiver’s settings.
+To be able to give your receiver access to its settings, the Config struct must have a field for each of the receiver’s settings.

-Here is what the config.go file should look like after you implemented the requirements above.
+Here is what the config.go file should look like after you implemented the requirements above:

 tailtracer/config.go